-- Ground Level Façade: set back approximately 4.0m or more from the property line. - Majority of the Podium: set back approximately 1.5m or more from the property line. - Street Wall: 3 to 5 storeys in height2. - Upper Storey: set back the 5th storey (at the corner of Yates and Vancouver) 2.4m or more from the edge of the podium. - Towers: set back approximately 6m from the street property line. - Building Massing: locate within a 5:1 inclined setback starting at approximately 18m above grade at the street property line, up to approximately 48m.
-No further setbacks are required above 48m.
+- Ground Level Façade: set back approximately 4.0m or more from the property line. - Majority of the Podium: set back approximately 2.0m or more from the property line. - Street Wall: 3 to 5 storeys in height. - Upper Storey: set back the 5th storey (at the corner of Yates and Vancouver) 2.5m or more from the edge of the podium. - Towers: set back approximately 6m from the street property line. - Building Massing: locate within a 5:1 inclined setback starting at the top of the podium (at the street property line).
+No further setbacks are required once the tower setback (e.) is reached.

-1 Minimum setbacks will be confirmed in the zoning bylaw.
 Setbacks exclude parapets, cornices, balconies, guardrails and other minor architectural elements and are required to support the health of the established Horse Chestnut and Maple trees.